The rhetorical stance is

-Wayne Booth (1963) originally conceptualized the rhetorical stance as a proper balance among “the available arguments about the subject itself, the interests and peculiarities of the audience, and the voice, the implied character, of the speaker” (141).
+Wayne Booth (1963) conceptualizes the rhetorical stance as a proper balance among “the available arguments about the subject itself, the interests and peculiarities of the audience, and the voice, the implied character, of the speaker” (141).

 The rhetor’s rhetorical stance plays a supersized role in whether and how people communicate.